 The horse's daily nutrient ration needs will vary due to age, activity or performance level, health status, and, in broodmares, stage of pregnancy or lactation.
 Estimates of dietary requirements can be found in a variety of publications, such as the National Research Council's Nutrient Requirements of Horses, 6th Edition (NRC, 2007), in extension websites.

 Once you determine a horse's requirements, then analyze your hay and feeds for what nutrients they provide.
 This determines if you're feeding program meets or exceeds the horse's needs.

-There are a variety of websites that allow you to make the calculations automatically or provide step-by-step instructions:
+There are a variety of websites that allow you to make the calculations automatically or provide step-by-step instructions.
+An example of one:

 Other factors such as body condition, health history and environmental factors should be taken into account to best design a sound ration for your horse.
 Consult with your nutrition professional, county extension agent or veterinarian to help you formulate a ration designed to insure the health and longevity of your horse.

 These helpful hints will help you care for your horse nutritionally.

 - Provide high quality alfalfa or grass roughage with a complementing grain to balance the horse's diet.
 Feed by weight, not by volume.

 - Always maintain at least half of the ration as roughage, such as hay or grass.